 From the wooden geared clockworks construction, the experts at Delaney Clocks believe Whittier Perkins trained in Ashby, Massachusetts with clock makers there before moving to Sunapee with his family.
 Whittier’s hand-painted clock face is signed: W. Perkins / Wendell.
 Whittier Perkins clocks are rare.
 This clock has been in a Fitzwilliam, NH home for generations and is in excellent condition.
 We don’t know who built the wooden case, but it is very unusual in its simplicity and joinery.
 Sean Delaney thinks it may have been made by a wooden coffin maker.

 While the Sunapee Historical Society has never purchased an artifact for the collection before and relies on donated items, we believe that this clock presents us with a unique opportunity.
 We traveled to Massachusetts to see first-hand this impressive 7’- 3” tall clock at the Delaney shop and spoke at length about it with John and Sean Delaney.
 This rare clock has been brought home to Sunapee, thanks to the generous donations of many friends.
 It can be seen at Sunapee Archives, open on Monday afternoons, 1-4.

 SUNAPEE ARCHIVES UPDATE

 All of this enables us to do a better job of protecting many of the artifacts in our collection as well as making them much more accessible to the community.
-When COVID-19 allows, Sunapee Archives will be open on Monday afternoons, 1-4, year-round.
-Just as we hoped they would, people have been stopping in to see what we have on display or ask questions.
-We hope you're among them!
+When COVID-19 allows, Sunapee Archives will be open on Monday afternoons from 1:00 to 4:00, with masks and distancing as necessary.
+If the "Open" flag is out, you're welcome to come in or call for an appointment.

-Reservations are required and tickets are $30 per person.
-As usual, delicious hors d'oeuvres are provided with a cash bar.
+Reservations are required and tickets are $35 per person.
 Tickets can be reserved by requesting a reservation at email@example.com and sending us a check at Sunapee Historical Society, PO Box 501, Sunapee, NH 03782.